 After going through history and common practices, we move to methodological challenges of API driven research.
 In this scenario we should take under consideration the grammars of social media platforms and the object of study (e.g. social movements, specific events or actors, political issues, elections, etc); when to adopt hashtag exploration study?
 Which platform is better to use geolocation?
 When to follow link analysis?
 What sort of research strategies are suitable?
 How about the limitations of the API and tools, would they undermine my research?
 In fact, methodological issues can be identified by being aware of APIs and extraction tools capabilities, but most of all, I would say that practical work (or applied research) is the best path to avoid (or getting to know) methodological problems.
 Moreover, practical work also facilitates the research process guiding the choice of proper strategies.

-Twitter’s public APIs offer restricted access, for instance, the Search API returns the last 3,200 tweets at most (with a limit of 180 requests every 15 minutes), whereas Streaming API allows to access tweets in (near) real-time with a significant rate limit (an average of 1% with sampled results).
+Twitter’s public APIs offer restricted access, for instance, the Search API returns the last 3,200 tweets at most (with a limit of 180 requests every 15 minutes), whereas Streaming API allows accessing tweets in (near) real-time with a significant rate limit (an average of 1% with sampled results).
 Keywords, usernames and places can compose the search query in both APIs.
 Historical tweets with unlimited search results can only be retrieved from Twitter Firehouse with high costs involved.

 Instagram has a proper use of hashtags and way of presenting social, cultural or political matters which means, for instance, the hashtags used in Twitter not always correspond to those applied on Instagram.